HDFGroup/h5pyd/docs/high/group.rst

         :keyword fillvalue: This value will be used when reading uninitialized parts of the dataset.

+        :keyword fill_time: Control when to write the fill value.
+One of the following choices: `alloc`, write fill value before writing application data values or when the dataset is created; `never`, never write fill value; `ifset`, write fill value if it is defined.
+            Default to `ifset`, which is the default of HDF5 library.
+If the whole dataset is going to be written by the application, setting this to `never` can avoid unnecessary writing of fill value and potentially improve performance.

         :keyword track_times: Enable dataset creation timestamps (**T**/F).

         :keyword track_order: Track attribute creation order if